 A digitally connected world comes with unseen threats to cyberspace, governments, actors from business, and individuals are identifiable targets for cyber criminals who are promoting their activities due to technological changes.
-A digital society created by rapid digital technology expansion has had a profound impact on the way we work, live, and communicate, which lead to the creation of brand-new possibilities for innovative enterprises and economic growth.
+A digital society created by rapid digital technology expansion has had a profound impact on the way we work, live, and communicate, which leads to the creation of brand-new possibilities for innovative enterprises and economic growth.
 Yet, still, along with technological improvements, the attackers' capabilities have been increasing, making cyber-attacks refined and widespread.
 From headline grabbing ransomware and phishing attacks to deep and complex cyber espionage and cyber warfare landscape, the scope and the gravity of these cyber threats have increased substantially, creating an unrestrained challenge for cybersecurity personnel and organizations all over the world [1].
 Recent years have witnessed a dramatic uptick in cyber risks, and conventional cybersecurity techniques have been shown to be inefficient in countering modern threats.
 Traditional antivirus protocols and approach to malware detection soon become a thing of the past in the face of a blazing fast evolving cyber-attack.
 Serious cyber-attacks exceed the human capabilities to detect and respond to them using manual techniques; therefore, companies will be susceptible to being broken into and data breaches.
 AI in this regard has proved to be a revolutionary technology with an ability to combat cyber threats ahead of time, rapid response and modifiable safeguards [1,2].
 To achieve this goal, AI-powered antivirus solutions and cyber threat intelligence platforms accumulate these algorithms leveraging machine learning, data analytics, and automation to detect, analyze, and respond to cyber threats in a timely manner, fortifying an organization's cyber defenses in the wake of these dangers.
-In this context, this paper examines the impact of AI-powered antivirus and cyber threat intelligence on the cyber security of digital space in the face of new threats that emerge.
-This is so that the study could look at the advantages and disadvantages of AI-based cyber security solutions [3].
-Therefore, this paper will try to give an understanding of the benefits and where the AI applications may fall short for cyber defense.
-This paper seeks to achieve a deeper knowledge of the role of AI in cybersecurity by conducting a comprehensive literature review and suggesting how to enhance cyber resilience in the wide world with close interaction.

-^{}Software Engineer, Department of Information Technology.
+^{}Software Engineer, Department of Information Technology, India.